javyg62/Weather-Website/README.md

 # Weather Website using MJML Email Templates

+This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+ You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

+This project is connected to the Convex deployment named [`admired-stingray-683`](https://dashboard.convex.dev/d/admired-stingray-683).

 ## Project structure

 The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).